nemild/hack-the-media/README.md

   - For deciding what war to cover in America, value to "[an emotionally engaging frame of clearly identifiable good guys and bad guys](https://www.nytimes.com/2016/10/02/world/why-some-wars-like-syrias-get-more-attention-than-others-like-yemens.html)" that can be pitched to an audience
   - Other example: The rise and fall of blood testing startup Theranos in media coverage
   - This approach is substantially at odds with what a dispassionate observer would choose to cover when making the best personal and societal decisions
 - **Attention Economy**: All media sources are in constant competition against each other for the 'attention' of their audience, in the hopes that they can later exploit that attention (examples: branding, propaganda, donation solicitation, ad monetization).
-Your attention itself could be transferred to a third party through the use of ads (native or otherwise) or backlinks.
 Attention is a very scarce commodity (only 24 hours in a day), so the competition for your eyeballs can reach a fever pitch.
 - **Fact Distortion Field**: Motivated parties often create a "fact distortion field" in media that justifies their parochial views; they do this by encouraging content that supports their views and paying scientists/engineers to support these views
 - **Building antibodies**: Scientists and engineers deeply benefit from getting things “right” in their job; to do the best job, critical for us to identify ways our data sources are influenced — and how to partially unbias them